Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Hyperbolic geometry

+\abstract{Every compact surface admits a constant curvature metric, endowing it with a geometry.
+For surfaces of genus at least 2, this leads to hyperbolic geometry.
+The model space is the hyperbolic plane.
 We give a brief introduction to the beautiful world of hyperbolic geometry in dimension 2 starting from the hyperbolic plane and its isometries and then discussing hyperbolic surfaces.
-References for an extended treatment include, for example, \cite{thurston1979geometry} or \cite{BePe}, \cite{Marden}, \cite{RaRi}.
+References for an extended treatment include, for example, \cite{thurston1979geometry} or \cite{BePe}, \cite{Marden}, \cite{RaRi}.}